-When visitors come into your office for the first time, you have one chance to make a first impression.
-In the case of VIP visitors, such as prime job candidates or potential clients, this impression is particularly important.
+You have one chance to make a first impression when visitors enter your office for the first time.
+In the case of VIP visitors, such as prime job candidates or potential clients, it’s especially important to nail that impression.

 When visitors walk in, the front office should give them an idea of your company’s priorities and personality.
 That impression should pave the way nicely for the conversations and job interviews that will follow.

-As we mentioned in our post about making an impression on job candidates, paying attention to the details add up to help make the right impression.
+As we mentioned in our post about making an impression on job candidates, being aware of key details really contributes to building a remarkable first impression.
 The details generally fall into three main categories: design, staff, and tools.

 What’s the exact message you’re trying to send with your reception area?
-For most companies, the message will tie in with your brand: the other characteristics you’re trying to associate with your company.
+For most companies, the message will tie in with your brand: the other characteristics and values you want to associate with your company.

 For example, if you’ve branded your company as fun and vibrant, the main mission of your front desk might be to energize and inspire everyone who walks in.